 …

-access point (AP) reachability: An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).
+access point (AP) reachability (AP rechability): An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).

 Preauthentication is defined in 12.6.10.2 (Preauthentication and RSNA key management).